-Let’s take a closer look at the charts from both backtests.
+Let’s take a closer look at the charts from both backtest results.
 As you can see below, the charts are the same and the same number of trades got executed (454 is the last ticket number)

 On this chart, trades were taken at non-existing prices (the virtual open price of a MedianRenko bar).
 This gives us an extra 10 pips on all profitable trades and a 10 pip smaller loss on all losing trades.

 Here trades were executed at real market prices (not the virtual open prices), which gives us results closer to the real deal*.

 *) Live trades would only differ by any possible slippage in trade execution at the broker’s side.

 Same principle applies to backtesting Renko, Range bars & Point Original charts.

 OK, so what do you need to correctly perform backtesting on custom price based charts?